Indoor pollution can make you sick. Here's how to keep your home's air clean

 There may be cognitive risks to breathing polluted air as well.
 For example, one study showed that workers didn't perform as well on cognitive tests when office ventilation rates were lower.

-And finally, with COVID and other viruses circulating, the spread of airborne germs is a serious issue indoors.
+And finally, with COVID-19 and other viruses circulating, the spread of airborne germs is a serious issue indoors.

 "There are many infections that we've known for a long time, long before COVID, that transmit through the air," says Andrew Ibrahim, a surgeon and researcher from the University of Michigan with a background in architecture.
 "So circulating air reduces the likelihood of it transmitting between people."